 You may have had visits with more than 1 APP depending on the treatments you received.
-These visits included physical examinations and tests, such as colonoscopies.
+These visits included physical exams and tests, such as colonoscopies.

 Long-term Follow-up Care

-Now that your colorectal cancer care needs have passed, your care can be transferred from MSK to your local primary care doctor.
-Your APP will send your primary care doctor a detailed summary of your care at MSK and copies of your test results.
-This report will also include any recommendations for future colorectal cancer screenings based on the treatment you received.
+Now that your colorectal cancer care needs have passed, your care can be transferred from MSK to your local primary care provider.
+Your APP will send your primary care provider a detailed summary of your care at MSK and copies of your test results.
+They will also send them any recommendations for future colorectal cancer screenings based on the treatment you received.

 Frequently Asked Questions